 • Your loan’s rate can go up or down on a monthly, quarterly, or annual basis.
 Thus, the monthly payment may not remain stable, and may increase or decrease as the interest rate changes.

-• For those paying their loan off on a fairly long timeline, the interest rate has more time to go up, which could cost the borrower more in interest over the life of the loan.
+• For those paying off their loan over a fairly long timeline, the interest rate has more time to potentially go up, which could cost the borrower more in interest over the life of the loan.

-However, be aware that the longer it takes you to pay off the loan, the more opportunity there is for interest rates to rise with variable rate student loans.
+Just be aware that the longer it takes you to pay off the loan, the more opportunity there is for interest rates to rise with variable rate student loans, depending on the factors that affect student loan interest rates.
 You can help mitigate your risk by choosing a lender that caps its variable rates, but the rates will still fluctuate.

 For borrowers who anticipate repaying student loans over a longer time period or those whose future income level is uncertain, a fixed rate student loan may make more sense.